RyanCwynar/wordpress-dev-env/README.md

-# FoB WordPress Development Environment
+# WordPress Development Environment
 This a reusable configuration for WordPress projects

 ## Get Started
 1. Add wordpress theme files, plugins, media in the wordpress folder
 2. `npm install`
 3. `docker-compose up`

+## Synchronize with WP Engine
+If you have SSH access configured on your WP Engine account, you can use the `sync-wpengine.sh` script to copy your media files and plugins from a WP Engine environment to your local environment.

 ## Notes
 Uses webpack to compile JavaScript and Sass